19hours/sg-statutes/Acts/Stamp Duties Act.md

 “paper” includes every material upon which words or figures can be expressed;

-“proper officer” means the Commissioner of Stamp Duties and such other officer as may be authorised by him to impress stamps or to issue stamp certificates;
+“proper officer” means the Commissioner and such other officer as may be authorised by him to impress stamps or to issue stamp certificates;

 “registered person” means a person approved under section 6B to be a registered user of the E-Stamping system;